ranjeethkumarpeddabudi/Contact-Management/readme.md

 ### Wordle Clone

-- The application will allow users to manage their contacts, including adding, updating, deleting, and viewing them.
+- This application will allows to manage contacts, including adding, updating, deleting, and viewing them.

 ### Set Up Instructions